Probing horizon scale quantum effects with Love: Discussion

 Therefore it is high time to explore these avenues from the quantum gravity side.
-Finding possible effects of quantum gravity, as well as detailed numerical studies of coalescence of compact objects that has quantum gravity contribution near its surface.
+Finding possible effects of quantum gravity, as well as detailed numerical studies of coalescence of compact objects that has quantum contributions near their surfaces.
 This as a result will lead to proper quantification of quantum gravity effects on the GW observables.